History of Freiburg: Freiburg under the French crown

 After losing Alsace and Sundgau in the Peace of Westphalia to France, Freiburg, in place of Ensisheim, did not just become the capital of Further Austria but also a "frontline" city.

-In 1661, young Louis XIV of France took control of the government after Cardinal Mazarin had died.
+In 1661, young Louis XIV took control of the government after Cardinal Mazarin had died.
 From 1667, the Sun King led four back-to-back wars of conquest against the Spanish Netherlands, Holland, the Electoral Palatinate and Spain according to the motto: The most appropriate and agreeable occupation for a ruler is to grow.

 One of the few remaining remnants of Freiburg's fortification under French rule carried out by Vauban.
 The former entrance to the Breisacher Tor, now serving as an entrance to a restaurant.

 The War of Devolution from 1667 until 1668, in which Louis XIV asserted the Province of Brabant's claims and sent his troops into the Spanish Netherlands, left Freiburg untouched.
 Also, in the next Franco-Dutch War from 1672 to 1677, Freiburg was initially spared.
 However, when peace negotiations had already begun in Nijmegen, marshal François de Créquy did not send his troops into the winter quarters, but surprisingly surpassed the Rhine at the start of November and laid siege on Freiburg.
 After the first bombardment, the city surrendered on the advice of the city's commander, Schütz.
 The emperor was unable to oppose a serious resistance on the Upper Rhine, especially as the Turks, in quiet agreement with France, threatened the Holy Roman Empire on its eastern flank.
 The Further Austrian government was transferred to Waldshut and the university to Constance.
 The main fortress of the Austrians in the Black Forest was now Villingen and its fortification was further enhanced.
 Villingen also housed the Breisgau Landtag in the Third Estate.

 In the peace treaty of Nijmegen of 1679, Louis XIV was able to dictate his conditions to Leopold I as the Emperor's allies Spain and the Netherlands had already agreed to the peace because of the French successes in Flanders.
 Louis let Leopold decide if he wanted to regain his former possession of Freiburg in exchange against Philippsburg that had been captured by Imperial troops in 1676.
 The Emperor chose Philippsburg and renounced the city of Freiburg together with Lehen, Betzenhausen and Kirchzarten.
 France now had an outpost in the midst of the Habsburger lands along with the Breisach bridgehead on the right bank of the Rhine.